-In February 2023, following the reporting period, the Trustee followed up with its DB credit managers on engagement matters related to enhancing data coverage, climate change revenues, and understanding the extent of climate modelling at the holding level.
+In February 2023, the Trustee followed up with its DB credit managers on engagement matters related to enhancing data coverage, climate change revenues, and understanding the extent of climate modelling at the holding level.
 The Trustee was satisfied with most of the managers' responses, noting one manager has more scope to demonstrate its commitment to the Net Zero transition.
 This was communicated to the manager in question to encourage improvement.

-Also in February 2023, based on the results of the high level reviews of the Fund's investment managers' climate credentials, the Trustee followed up with the equity and corporate bond managers (L&G and BlackRock) used within the DC Section on engagement matters related to climate-related risks.
+Also in February 2023, based on the results of the initial high level reviews of the Fund's investment managers' climate credentials, the Trustee followed up with the equity and corporate bond managers (L&G and BlackRock) used within the DC Section on engagement matters related to climate-related risks.
 This included, climate scenario analysis, alignment metrics, climate change revenue and coverage of reporting total emissions.
 The Trustee was satisfied with the managers' responses, noting the limitations as a result of the passive nature of these funds.
+As mentioned in the previous section the Trustee also engaged with BlackRock following the Fund year end to improve its engagement practices.

-More information on the Trustee's stewardship activities can be found in its Implementation Statement: https://retirement.fidelity.co.uk/costs-and-charges/csgp
+More information on the Trustee's stewardship activities can be found in its Implementation Statement: Library | Credit Suisse Group (UK) Pension Fund (mycspensionplace.co.uk)